-With the new year comes hope for renewal and a fresh start.
+With every new year comes hope for renewal and a fresh start.
 The desire to stay fit and lose weight are usually among the Top 5 New Years resolutions year after year.
+But, how optimistic are you about those goals after the first quarter of the year?
 By mixing Scrum with SMART goals, you can cook up the right recipe to keep broken resolutions away from your dreams.

 Remember that your goal is focused on accomplishments, not activities.
 You may miss the mark on activities and still have the ability to accomplish your goal.
 Whether your goal is performance based, developmental or a unique project, you want them to be built on a foundation of SMART goals, which refers to a mnemonic that gives criteria for creating goals and objectives.
 There are many variations of the meaning behind each letter, but the here is the original version presented by George T. Doran in the Management Review – November 1981 issue: